nlp-unibuc/nlp-unibuc-website/content/pages/events.md

 Title: Events

-## 1st Conference on Recent Advances in Artificial Intelligence (RAAI)
+# 1st Conference on Recent Advances in Artificial Intelligence (RAAI)
 Access [here](/events/raai2017.html) the [call for papers](/events/raai2017.html) for the first RAAI conference (19-20 June 2017).

-## Solomon Marcus seminar in Computational Linguistics
+# Solomon Marcus seminar in Computational Linguistics

+##### To get updates on future events, please [subscribe to our newsletter](/subscribe.html).

 - **29 March 2017**.
 Mihai Dascalu (UPB): ReaderBench - A Multi-lingual Discourse Processing Tool